laurianerzb/Hand-Gesture-Recognition-using-MediaPipe/README.md

 Once the program is launch, it provide a user interface to login/create an account.
 After creating account user can login and start the camera.

+The system provides also an admin side. for admin login use:

+> username: admin
+>
+> password: admin

 The sample gestures implemented in the program are:

 1. Fist